It’s easy for moms to feel guilty if you can’t or decide not to. See why you need to stop feeling guilty about not

 - How to Wean from Breastfeeding

-Tell me in the comments: What are your reasons on why you shouldn’t feel guilty for not breastfeeding your kids?
+Tell me in the comments: What are your reasons on why you shouldn’t feel guilty for not breastfeeding?
 How much did you follow your “plan” to breastfeed and how much did it go the other way?
-Share in the comments!

 Get time management strategies, FREE!